text-mask/text-mask/README.md

 [![Build Status](https://travis-ci.org/msafi/text-mask.svg?branch=master)](https://travis-ci.org/msafi/text-mask)

-Text Mask let's you turn a plain `<input />`, into one that conforms any user input, as they type, to a given mask pattern.
+Text Mask is an input mask library.
+It works with any JavaScript framework.
+There are convenient wrappers for React and Angular 2.
+More wrappers in the works!

 ## Live demo

-To see Text Mask in action, [checkout the demo page](https://msafi.github.io/text-mask/).
+See it in action, [checkout the demo page](https://msafi.github.io/text-mask/).

 ## Installation and usage